jcfneto/jcfneto.github.io/_posts/2024-09-10-bert-score.md

 **BERTScore** allows you to assess a tokenized reference sentence— in our case, the expected answer— against a tokenized candidate sentence, which in this case is the answer provided by the LLM.
 This is done by extracting contextual embeddings for each token from both sentences.
 The calculations use **cosine similarity weighted by inverse document frequency (IDF)**.

-The embeddings are extracted from BERT (include the reference to the BERT paper here), and the calculations performed with these embeddings are described below:
+The embeddings are extracted from [BERT](https://arxiv.org/pdf/1810.04805), and the calculations performed with these embeddings are described below:

 - **Recall ($R_{BERT}$)**: each token in the reference sentence $x$ is compared with all the tokens in the candidate sentence $\hat{x}$.
 The goal is to find, for each token $x_i$ in $x$, the most similar token in $\hat{x}$, as per the equation below.